vercel/next.js/readme.md

 > NOTES:
 >
 > Shallow routing works **only** for same page URL changes.
-For an example, let's assume we've another page called `about`, and you run this:
+For an example, let's assume we have another page called `about`, and you run this:
 > ```js
 > Router.push('/about?counter=10', '/about?counter=10', { shallow: true })
 > ```